CrayLabs/SmartSim/doc/model.rst

             1) "model_2.renamed_tensor"

     .. group-tab:: Dataset
-        **Copy/Rename/Delete Operations On A Dataset In The Same Application**
+        **Copy/Rename/Delete Operations on A Dataset in The Same Application**

         SmartSim supports copy/rename/delete operations on prefixed ``Datasets`` sent to the ``Orchestrator`` from within the same application that the ``Dataset`` was placed.
 To achieve this, users must